 The facility will contain 886 beds for men, and will provide 292 accessory parking spaces below grade for DOC staff.
 In addition, the facility will provide 30,000 sq. ft. of community space with frontage on Atlantic Avenue and wrapping the building corners at the Avenue’s intersections with Boerum Place and Smith Street.
 The total Building Gross Square Footage (BGSF) is approximately 816,900 sq. ft.

 The Department of Design and Construction (DDC) is awarding two separate Design-Build contracts – one for the new facility and one for the dismantle and sally port project required to prepare the facility and facilitate NYC Department of Correction’s transfers for court appearances during construction.

 The City’s overarching goals for all component projects undertaken as part of the Borough-Based Jails Program (BBJ Program), including new detention facilities and Early Works, such as dismantle and swing space projects, are described below.

-The Brooklyn Detention Facility Project consists of demolishing the existing detention center and replacing it with a modern facility
+The Brooklyn Detention Site Project consists of demolishing the existing detention center and replacing it with a modern facility

-The new Brooklyn Detention Facility will be located at 275 Atlantic Avenue, the same location as Brooklyn’s previous detention center
+The new Brooklyn Detention Site will be located at 275 Atlantic Avenue, the same location as Brooklyn’s previous detention center

-The Brooklyn Detention Facility Project is expected to be completed by 2027
+The Brooklyn Detention Site Project is expected to be completed by 2027